How Much Do Geropsychologists Make?

 Also, elderly Americans live longer than ever and want to deal with the psychological issues that occur with aging, including anxiety, depression, grief, and loss.

-The APA adds that by 2030, older Americans will account for 20% of the country’s population, compared with only 13%.
+The APA adds that by 2030, older Americans will account for 20% of the country’s population.
 People who are 65 and older are the fastest-growing part of the United States population.

 Researchers think there will be a shortage of geropsychologists to handle the higher demand for services for people in this age bracket.
-According to the National Institute on Aging, 5,000 doctoral-level geropsychologists will be in demand by 2020 to handle the more significant baby boomers’mental health needs of baby boomers.
+According to the National Institute on Aging, thousands of additional doctoral-level geropsychologists are needed to handle the more significant mental health needs of baby boomers.

 Summary